Community Emergency Response Team (CERT)

 CERT training is free of charge at all levels and basic CERT gear is

-one refresher course per calendar year.
+at least one refresher course per calendar year.